JackAlexanderClark/mystery-guessing-game/README.md

 ![image](https://user-images.githubusercontent.com/97599832/214308690-cb8c9eec-51de-425d-9d3e-dbaa3266a2d5.png)

-3. Thirdly, I included a checkbox for the user to choose how many guesses they want, to expand upon user interaction.
-Checking easy will give the User 3 guesses while normal will only contain 1 guess.

 ![image](https://user-images.githubusercontent.com/97599832/226474497-86996bae-8c89-42a8-a7da-2c7ff0f2e26e.png)

-4. Fourthly, I utilised some ajax functionality in which the user can click a html button which will return html data as a response from the ajax call.
-This was done to allow large text files to be stored neatly away in different folders rather than using large html files with hidden text.
-It helped to organise and maintain this project through out its development and helped add another element of interactivity to the game.

 ![image](https://user-images.githubusercontent.com/97599832/214308934-2e2cc5f3-5ba2-4fb0-8359-e2f02304f197.png)

-5. I originally wanted to design a question and answer section within "clues.html" as seen below.
+3. I originally wanted to design a question and answer section within "clues.html" as seen below.
 It would utilise AJAX however, I later removed it as I found it to be scruffy and not particularly aesthetically pleasing.

 ![image](https://user-images.githubusercontent.com/97599832/220933440-1cde1ac4-cfa7-4d6c-b0ba-e79ecd241db3.png)

-6. To add to the interactive elements, I have used BootStrap modals which bring up a fact sheet and allow the user to click outisde of the modal pop up to close it.
+4. To add to the interactive elements, I have used BootStrap modals which bring up a fact sheet and allow the user to click outisde of the modal pop up to close it.

 ![image](https://user-images.githubusercontent.com/97599832/226204335-89deab70-9957-4d4d-856f-937046f73935.png)

-7. Users can input an integer answer to the HTML submit box, this will then be evaluated in the javaScript game logic.
+5. Users can input an integer answer to the HTML submit box, this will then be evaluated in the javaScript game logic.
 A div is then populated with information such as what guess and whether the user is correct or not.
 ![image](https://user-images.githubusercontent.com/97599832/226471550-0550ce89-d2af-4e3d-9517-defe0f87ebc1.png)

-8. Furthermore, a HTML table will be generated with each guess, recording which character you chose and the outcome.
+6. Furthermore, a HTML table will be generated with each guess, recording which character you chose and the outcome.
 ![image](https://user-images.githubusercontent.com/97599832/226471914-9579d0ce-5c4c-49e3-847b-b7a7c1a7127b.png)

 <ul>